|

 what diffusion sounds like.

-Trying to use an equalizer to fix room acoustics problems does not work very well.
+JUST SAY NO TO ROOM EQTrying to use an equalizer to fix room acoustics problems does not work very well.
 Every

 location in a room has a different response, so no single EQ curve can help everywhere.